Back and Forward Cache in React

 };

-The issue is, if user already checked all of the checkboxes, the continue button will enable, but then user click on external URL and navigate to it, then click back button, user still see all of the checkboxes are checked, but the continue button is disabled.
+The issue is, if the user has already checked all the checkboxes, the Continue button becomes enabled.
+However, if the user then clicks an external URL and navigates away, upon clicking the back button the user still sees all the checkboxes as checked—but the Continue button remains disabled.

-You can try this issue in this page.
+You can reproduce this issue on this page.

-So, what is the browser cache data called ?
-It's called back-forward cache, and it's a feature that is enabled by default in most of the modern browsers.
+So, what is the browser cache data called?
+It's called the back-forward cache, and it is enabled by default in most modern browsers.

-The back-forward cache is a browser optimization that allows to cache the whole page when user navigate away from it, and when user navigate back to the page, the page will be restored from the cache, instead of re-rendering the page from scratch.
-It help to improve the performance and user experience, because the page will be restored instantly, without any loading time.
+The back-forward cache is a browser optimization that allows the entire page to be cached when the user navigates away, and then restores the page from the cache when the user navigates back, instead of re-rendering the page from scratch.
+It helps improve both performance and user experience, as the page is restored instantly without any loading time.

-Since we manage the UI state in the react component, and the back-forward cache will restore the page to the previous state, but the restored UI won't sync with your state data
+Since we manage the UI state in the React component, the back-forward cache will restore the page to its previous state; however, the restored UI does not synchronize with the component's state data.

 Solution

-Before we looking for solution, we need to take note that react will not trigger unmount lifecyle when redirect to external URL !!, so any solution involve with unmount lifecyle will not work.
+Before looking for a solution, note that React will not trigger the unmount lifecycle when redirecting to an external URL!
+Therefore, any solution that relies on the unmount lifecycle will not work.

-The most simple and yet effective solution is reset the state of the component when user navigate back to the previous screen.
-We can use useEffect with [] as dependency array.
+The simplest and yet effective solution is to reset the component's state when the user navigates back to the previous screen.
+We can do this by using useEffect with an empty dependency array.

 useEffect(() => {

-// when user nagivate back to the previous screen, reset the state of the component
+// When the user navigates back to the previous screen, reset the state of the component

 setCheckedMapping({});